Virtual school during coronavirus

 To be a Pilgrim

 Most crucially, all of the different elements that craft a Pilgrim are still on offer.
-Though its nature may be different, our Virtual School will continue to build character, develop personality, and instil a sense of purpose and discovery in each Pilgrim.
+Though its nature may be different, our Virtual School continues to build character, develop personality, and instil a sense of purpose and discovery in each Pilgrim.

 You can find out more about our location and facilities by exploring our interactive map, and we are creating a range of short films to show you the school as best we can.